intel-lab-lkp/linux/Documentation/hwmon/oxpec.rst

   Read Write.
 Read this attribute to see current duty cycle in the range [0-255].
   When pwm1_enable is set to "1" (manual) write any value in the range [0-255] to set fan speed.

-tt_toggle
-  Read Write.
-Read this attribute to check the status of the turbo/silent button behaviour function.
-Write "1" to activate the switch and "0" to deactivate it.
-The specific keycodes and behaviour is specific to the device both with this function on and off.
-This attribute is attached to the platform driver and not to the hwmon driver (/sys/devices/platform/oxp-platform/tt_toggle)